Iain Pears

 Iain George Pears (born 8 August 1955) is an English art historian, novelist and journalist.

 Personal life

 Pears was born on 8 August 1955 in Coventry, England.
 He was educated at Warwick School, an all-boys public school in Warwick.
 He studied at Wadham College, Oxford, graduating with a Bachelor of Arts (BA) degree, and at Wolfson College, Oxford, graduating with a Doctor of Philosophy (DPhil) degree.
+Pupil of art-historian Francis Haskell.

 In 1985, Pears married Ruth Harris, a historian and academic.
 Together they have two sons.
 He currently lives with his wife and children in Oxford.

 Career

 Before writing, he worked as a reporter for the BBC, Channel 4 (UK) and ZDF (Germany) and correspondent for Reuters from 1982 to 1990 in Italy, France, UK and US.
 In 1987 he became a Getty Fellow in the Arts and Humanities at Yale University.

 Pears first came to international prominence with his best selling book An Instance of the Fingerpost (1997), which was translated into several languages.
 He is known for experimenting with different narrative structures, presenting four consecutive versions of the same events in An Instance of the Fingerpost, three stories interleaved in The Dream of Scipio (2002), three stories told in reverse chronological order in Stone's Fall (2009), and allowing the reader to switch between multiple narratives in the electronic book version of Arcadia (2015).
 He has also written a novel series featuring Jonathan Argyll, art historian.